 In this case, less is truly more.
 It’s much better to communicate your message succinctly than to say too much too quickly — and lose impact in the process.
 Successful writers carefully time video scripts against their run-time and proposed on-screen action.
 The same goes for the amount of text shown on-screen.
 Motion graphic agencies should be experienced in striking the right balance.

-In Any Case, Your Motion Graphics Designer Should Drive the Conversation
+Your Motion Graphics Designer Should Drive the Conversation

 There are far more than 3 ways to steer a motion graphic awry.
 These are just a few common mistakes to watch out for.
 Other errors can apply broadly to many types of visual content — for example, not catering to your target audience, or trying to accomplish too many goals with one piece.